methodphoto/themincricketclub/2021/newington.md

 **Result:** {{page.result}}

-Jim Carroll, first 50 and highest score for The Min
+Jim Carroll, 1st 50 and highest score for The Min

 ## {{page.title}} Innings